 - You would like to study in a vibrant multicultural and multilingual city, where you can put what you learn into practice

 - You are interested in cutting-edge critical approaches to intercultural teaching and research

-- You want a course that combines teaching from the School of Arts, Languages and Cultures and the Manchester Institute of Education
+- You want a course that taps into the wealth of expertise across the School of Arts, Languages and Cultures.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.